MicrosoftDocs/win32/desktop-src/SecCrypto/encrypteddata-decrypt.md

-﻿---
-Description: 'Decrypts an encrypted and encoded data string.' ms.assetid: '7601083d-0adb-48e1-98a7-804a49f71206'
-title: 'EncryptedData.Decrypt method'
 ---
+Description: Decrypts an encrypted and encoded data string. ms.assetid: 7601083d-0adb-48e1-98a7-804a49f71206
+title: EncryptedData.Decrypt method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # EncryptedData.Decrypt method

 \[CAPICOM is a 32-bit only component that is available for use in the following operating systems: Windows Server 2008, Windows Vista, and Windows XP.
-Instead, use Platform Invocation Services (PInvoke) to call the Win32 API functions [**CryptEncryptMessage**](cryptencryptmessage.md) and [**CryptDecryptMessage**](cryptdecryptmessage.md) to encrypt and decrypt messages.
+Instead, use Platform Invocation Services (PInvoke) to call the Win32 API functions [**CryptEncryptMessage**](/windows/win32/Wincrypt/nf-wincrypt-cryptencryptmessage?branch=master) and [**CryptDecryptMessage**](/windows/win32/Wincrypt/nf-wincrypt-cryptdecryptmessage?branch=master) to encrypt and decrypt messages.
 For information about PInvoke, see [Platform Invoke Tutorial](http://go.microsoft.com/fwlink/p/?linkid=119531).
 The [.NET and CryptoAPI via P/Invoke: Part 1](http://go.microsoft.com/fwlink/p/?linkid=119533) and [.NET and CryptoAPI via P/Invoke: Part 2](http://go.microsoft.com/fwlink/p/?linkid=119534) subsections of [Extending .NET Cryptography with CAPICOM and P/Invoke](http://go.microsoft.com/fwlink/p/?linkid=119532) may also be helpful.\]

 The **Decrypt** method decrypts an encrypted and encoded data string.
 The resulting plaintext data becomes the [**Content**](encrypteddata-content.md) property of the [**EncryptedData**](encrypteddata.md) object.
 Decryption of the content fails unless the secret, set by the [**SetSecret**](encrypteddata-setsecret.md) method, is exactly the same as the secret used to derive the key used to encrypt the content.